|31 Dec. 2013||31 Dec. 2012||Change|

 Varma provides policyholders with services through its own service channels and through the service networks of If P&C Insurance Ltd and the Nordea Group.

 Vocational rehabilitation is an alternative to disability pension, and the number of rehabilitation cases at Varma increased again.
-Rehabilitation has proven to be successful, as nearly three quarters of those who received Varma's rehabilitation continued in working life following their rehabilitation.
+Rehabilitation has proven to be successful, as currently roughly 72 per cent of those who receive Varma’s rehabilitation return to the job market either in full or partly.
 Varma has for years been a forerunner in vocational rehabilitation.
-Throughout 2012, Varma assisted its client companies in managing personnel risks through client-oriented co-ordination of well-being-at-work services, rehabilitation services and pension decision services in order to support the management of pension costs and longer careers.
-Varma also contributed to the costs of customers' well-being-at-work projects in accordance with jointly agreed and often multi-year plans and contracts.
+Throughout 2013 Varma assisted its client companies in managing personnel risks through client-oriented co-ordination of well-being-at-work services, rehabilitation services and pension-decision services in order to support the management of pension costs and longer careers.
+Varma also contributed to the costs of customers’ workability management projects in accordance with jointly agreed and often multi-year plans and contracts.

-Varma's customer service has seen a considerable increase in the use of the company's online services.
+Varma’s customer service has seen a considerable increase in the use of the company’s online services.
 During the year under review, 74.5 per cent of all private customer contacts took place online.
-Pension recipients are able to update their address and account number information themselves by logging in using their personal banking codes.
-Through Varma's eServices, the insured can obtain the most recent estimate of their old-age and part-time pensions at various retirement ages, apply for a pension, and follow the progress of the application.
+Pension recipients are able to update their address and account number information themselves by logging in using their Finnish personal banking codes.
+Through Varma’s eServices, the insured can obtain the most recent estimate of their old-age and part-time pensions at various retirement ages, apply for a pension, and follow the progress of the application.

 Varma sends a pension record to the insured once every three years.
 235,287 (574,149) such pension records were sent out in 2013.
 The record shows information on earnings that apply to pension as well as the pension that has accrued until the end of the preceding year.
-The pension record is also available via Varma's eServices.
-As of 2013, the print version of the pension record will be sent to the insured every three years, but they can check their pension record annually online.
+The pension record is also available in electronic form via Varma’s eServices.